YamamotoLabUCSF/SampleSheet/README.md

 ---
 #### <span style="color:dodgerblue">Alleles\_and\_altered\_motifs.ovf</span>

 The programs are available for use either individually or packaged into a virtual machine which can be run on Mac, Linux, or Windows operating systems.
 The "Alleles_and_altered_motifs" virtual machine comes pre-installed with BLAST, MEME, the full hg38 genome BLAST database, test datasets, and all the external dependencies needed to run SampleSheet, CollatedMotifs, and Genotypes.
-Windows users are encouraged to use the virtual machine to run CollatedMotifs because the MEME suite software upon which CollatedMotifs relies is not natively supported on Windows OS).
+Windows users are encouraged to use the virtual machine to run CollatedMotifs because the MEME suite software upon which CollatedMotifs relies is not natively supported on Windows OS.

-* Detailed instuctions on Virtual machine download and setup at <a href="https://doi.org/10.5281/zenodo.3406861">Download Alleles\_and\_altered\_motifs virtual machine</a> from Zenodo,  DOI 10.5281/zenodo.3406861)
+* Detailed instuctions on Virtual machine download and setup at <a href="https://doi.org/10.5281/zenodo.3406861">Download Alleles\_and\_altered\_motifs virtual machine</a> from Zenodo,  DOI 10.5281/zenodo.3406861

-* Note: Running the virtual machine requires virtualization software, such as Oracle VM VirtualBox available for download at <a href="https://www.virtualbox.org/">Download virtualbox Software</a>) https://www.virtualbox.org/
+* Note: Running the virtual machine requires virtualization software, such as Oracle VM VirtualBox available for download at <a href="https://www.virtualbox.org/">Download virtualbox Software</a> https://www.virtualbox.org/

-Linux and Mac users can also follw the steps below to install SampleSheet, Genotypes, and CollatedMotifs.
-If you are running Windows you can follow the steps below to install SampleSheet and Genotypes (without CollatedMotifs).
+Linux and Mac users can also follow the steps below to install SampleSheet, Genotypes, and CollatedMotifs.
+If you are running Windows, you can follow the steps below to install SampleSheet and Genotypes (without CollatedMotifs).